hi-rustin/hi-rustin.rs/_about/about.md

 As a software engineer at [PingCAP], my main focus is on enhancing [TiDB], which is an open-source distributed SQL database.
 I am also a core maintainer of [TiCDC], which is a Change Data Capture (CDC) system for [TiDB].

 I am also a big believer in open source.
-I contribute to the Rust community, where I am working on two projects:
+I contribute to the Rust and Golang community, where I am working on three projects:

 - [Cargo] - Cargo downloads your Rust package’s dependencies, compiles your packages, makes distributable packages.

 - [Axum] - Ergonomic and modular web framework built with Tokio, Tower, and Hyper.

+- [Pyroscope] - Continuous Profiling Platform.
+Debug performance issues down to a single line of code.

 I used to be a maintainer of [Rustup], which is a toolchain manager for Rust.